-• In some countries there is no impact on the storages
+• In some countries there is no impact on the storages;

 In other countries there will be a high negative impact, as most storages are setting their tariffs from April to March, and should harmonisation be applied across the Member States from October to September for example, the tariffs applied to the access to and from storage facilities would be changed six months after selling the capacity, and therefore storage customers will face a tariff change in the middle of their yearly storage bookings.
-(This is the same issue that the shippers currently have on CAM products)

-Impact on Stakeholders (Shippers/Traders)
+Impact on Shippers/Traders

-- Assuming harmonisation from 1st October to 30th September, the tariff setting year would be aligned with the timing for the yearly standard capacity products as defined in the CAM NC - It will become easier to calculate and compare the costs of different transportation routes across Europe - Regardless of the time period chosen for harmonisation, a network user would not know the tariff for capacity purchased in the yearly auctions in March because the tariffs would not be published until e.g. 1st September for a tariff year commencing 1st October, where the minimum notice period is 30 days, and would only know the tariff for the first three months of the capacity year if harmonisation occurred from 1st January to 31st December - Possible increase in TSO and DSO tariffs due to the inclusion of the costs relating to the harmonisation of the tariff setting year - Adjustment of existing contracts may be required - More efficient cross-border trades, easier market integration and increased liquidity and competition. - Reduction of complexity and the associated reduction in internal resources. - Increase price certainty, be more transparent and support bundled capacity products.
+- Assuming harmonisation from 1 October to 30 September, the tariff setting year would be aligned with the timing for the yearly standard capacity products as defined in the CAM NC; - It will become easier to calculate and compare the costs of different transportation routes across the EU; - Regardless of the time period chosen for harmonisation, a network user would not know the tariff for the whole duration of capacity product purchased in the annual yearly auctions in March: (i) the tariffs would not be published until e.g. 1 September for a tariff year commencing 1 October (since the minimum notice period is 30 days) and the tariff would not be known for all the capacity year; (ii) the tariffs would not be published until e.g. 1 December for a tariff year commencing 1 January (since the minimum notice period is 30 days) and the tariff would not be known for the first three months of the capacity year; - Possible increase in TSO and DSO tariffs due to the inclusion of the costs relating to the harmonisation of the tariff setting year; - Adjustment of existing contracts may be required; - More efficient cross-border trade, easier market integration and increased liquidity and competition; - Reduction of complexity and the associated reduction in the number of internal resources required - Increase price certainty, be more transparent and support bundled capacity products.